 An Accounts Receivable Ledger is a specialized accounting record that provides a detailed breakdown of all amounts owed to a business by its customers for goods or services delivered on credit.

-Unlike the general ledger, which summarizes financial transactions at a high level, the accounts receivable ledger functions as a subsidiary ledger, listing individual customer accounts separately.
+Unlike the general ledger, which summarizes financial transactions at a high level, the receivable ledger functions as a subsidiary ledger, listing individual customer accounts separately.

 When companies maintain an up-to-date accounts receivable ledger, they can improve their credit control processes, support timely collections, and ensure that financial statements reflect a clear picture of current receivables and potential risks.

 Accurate and timely posting of the accounts receivable ledger helps businesses manage credit effectively, reduce bad debts, and maintain clear financial records.
+Also, accounts receivable roll forward ensures that balances from one period are properly carried into the next, maintaining continuity in reporting.

 Closing the accounts receivable ledger involves finalizing all transactions related to customer accounts to ensure the ledger reflects accurate balances before starting a new period.
 This process helps maintain clean records, supports accurate financial reporting, and prepares the ledger for the next cycle of billing and collections.
 The steps include: